Gender and Human Rights (LAWS90124)

 - A review of sustained critiques of the human rights regime by scholars such as Ratna Kapur, Dianne Otto, Christine Chinkin and Hilary Charlesworth

-- Examination of human rights in practice, focusing on the way these ideas are mobilised by women’s movements and human rights advocates to deal with local issues such as gender violence and reproductive rights.
+- Examination of human rights in practice, focusing on the way these ideas are mobilised by women’s movements, queer activists and human rights advocates to deal with local issues such as gender violence, reproductive rights and discrimination on the basis of sexual orientation and gender identity.

 Intended learning outcomes